Ataxia

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and health history.
 A physical exam will be done.
 A neurological exam may also be done.

 Blood tests may be done.
 The fluid around the brain and spinal cord may also be tested.
 This can be done with a lumbar puncture.